zezard/stricod/server/api.md

 ## Retrieving location data

-A user can retrieve the last 30 location entries as Degrees, Seconds, Minutes data:
+A user can retrieve its last known location as Degrees, Seconds, Minutes data:

 ```
 HTTP-request: GET /user/geodata